 Rachel Lynn Solomon is the author of the contemporary YA novel You'll Miss Me When I'm Gone (Simon Pulse, 1/2/18), available for preorder now.
 A former journalist, Rachel currently works in education and loves tap dancing, red lipstick, and new wave music.
 You can find her on Twitter @rlynn_solomon and online at rachelsolomonbooks.com.

 Thanks so much, Rachel!
-For more in the Writing for Change series, check out posts with Kelly Loy Gilbert and Tanaz Bhathena.
+For more in the Writing for Change series, check out posts from Kelly Loy Gilbert, Tanaz Bhathena, Samira Ahmed, and Pamela Courtney.